6035-sp23/6035-sp23/materials/handouts/grading.md

 The autograder is shared (round-robin) between all students, and we expect that it will be busy around the deadline.
 You should validate that your submission works on the autograder well before the deadline.

 **DO NOT FORCE PUSH TO THE phaseN-submission BRANCH.** In the case that there is an issue with the grading server, we will re-run pushes that were previously graded.
 Force pushing will remove these commits.
 Broadly, it is considered a violation of academic integrity to tamper with the git history.
 If there is a technical reason that you must force push, please contact the TAs.

+# Changes to private test cases

+- 2/12/23 3:00PM: fixed a bug in one private scanner test